-d) Earnings Per Share
+d) (Loss) Earnings Per Share

-Basic weighted average shares outstanding for the year ended March 31, 2018 was 85,282,252 (2017: 62,907,512) and diluted weighted average shares outstanding for the year ended March 31, 2018 was 85,282,252 (2017: 64,707,512).
+Basic and diluted weighted average shares outstanding for the year ended March 31, 2019 was 85,282,352 (2018: 85,282,252).
 Share options and share purchase warrants outstanding are not included in the computation of diluted loss per share when the inclusion of such securities would be anti-dilutive.